Ranking the TOP 6 best Android phones under $200 in 2025

 At under $200, it’s uncommon to get a phone that isn’t made of plastic.
 There’s just no way around this as it’s a huge cost-saving measure most manufacturers take.
 Otherwise, you’ll be spending more for an expensive phone body and the company will have to cut back elsewhere.

-It’s also very common to find phones with a standard HD display — also known as 720p — instead of a full-HD 1080p or higher resolution.
-Some phones, like the Samsung Galaxy A13, offer a 1080p display that looks substantially better than others in this class.
+It’s also very common to find phones with a standard HD display—also known as 720p—instead of a Full-HD 1080p or higher resolution.
+Some phones do come with high quality displays that look substantially better than others.

-Most phones in this category only feature 3-4GB of RAM, which is often fine with those lower-resolution displays.
-The lower-power processors can’t multitask particularly well, so having a ton of RAM isn’t going to help things much.
-But, in certain cases, having extra RAM could help make your phone feel a bit speedier.
-Samsung’s virtual RAM technology allows you to use a small portion of a microSD card as a way to “virtually” create more RAM and could be a killer feature depending on your app usage.
+Although many phones in this category only feature up to 6GB or even 8GB of RAM, the lower-power processors mean you can’t multitask particularly well, so having a ton of RAM isn’t going to help things much.
+But, in some cases, having extra RAM could help make your phone feel a bit speedier.
+A lot of phones can also use some part of their internal storage as a 'virtual' RAM that can be used to make things slightly better.

 Those security updates are what you should actually pay attention to, and that’s why Samsung got the pick of the litter in this category.
-Samsung’s promised four years of security updates for the Galaxy A13 is double that of any other manufacturer on this page.
+Samsung’s promised six years of OS and security updates for the Galaxy A16 5G is much more that of any other manufacturer on this page.
 While lower-power processors don’t always hold up well for that long, it’s great to know that your phone won’t be vulnerable to cyber-attacks or malware for as long as you own the phone.

 Should you choose a SIM-free or contract phone?

-At under $200, many phones offer the easy option to choose between buying them outright — also known as SIM-free since they don’t come with a carrier’s SIM card — or just adding them to your phone plan as part of your monthly bill.
-While many phones on this list won’t cost anything at all from great wireless carriers like T-Mobile, it might be worth just buying them outright for a number of reasons.
+At under $200, many phones offer the easy option to choose between buying them outright (also known as SIM-free since they don’t come with a carrier’s SIM card) or just adding them to your phone plan as part of your monthly bill.
+While many phones on this list won’t cost anything at all from great wireless carriers like T-Mobile, it might be worth buying them outright for a number of reasons.

 First off, at under $200, all of these phones are quite affordable.
-Many of the phones in the above list are available for under $150, making them even easier to afford outright — especially when compared to flagship smartphones, which often cost $600 or more to buy outright.
+Many of the phones in this list are available at around $150, making them even easier to afford outright, especially when compared to flagship smartphones, which often cost $600 or a lot more to buy outright.

 Putting a sub-$200 phone on a contract means you’re stuck with it for 24 months until the contract is up.